-In 2016-17, the course fee for the MCL will be £27,999, £3,000 of which will take the form of a reservation fee to secure a place on the course after an offer of admission to the programme has been made.
+In 2020-21 the course fee for the MCL is £32,130, £3,000 of which takes the form of a reservation fee to secure a place on the course after an offer of admission to the programme has been made.

 In addition to the course fee, MCL students should anticipate outlays of at least £12,000 on accommodation, living expenses and travel.

 Detailed University information about finance, including fees and living costs, is available in the finance section of the University's Graduate Admissions Office website.

 The GAO's finance web pages also contain information about funding, including a funding database which prospective students can search to find sources of funding for which they are eligible, according to various criteria.